mathvdd/Raspmaton/README.md

 - Enable SSH (I will use SSH to configure the Pi, alternatively connect it to a screen and keyboard)
 - Set USERNAME and PASSWORD

 Boot the RPi.
-Connect to the LAN with an ethernet cable.
+Connect to the LAN with an ethernet cable (or can also connect to the wifi through the advanced setup of the imager).
 Connect to ssh

 `ssh USERNAME@IP_ADRESS`